FoxHound-DevsHouse/SD.XL_RunPod_API/README.md

-Here's the README.md file for the provided Python script:

----

 # Runpod AI API Integration

 This Python script demonstrates how to integrate with the Runpod AI API to generate images based on user prompts and negative prompts.